SophieMcGee/brick_heroes/testing.md

 - Users can return sets via their **profile page**, updating their borrowing availability.
 - Upon return, the set is **marked as available** again in the inventory.
 - If a set is **out of stock**, users cannot borrow it but can be notified when it’s available again.
+- Users receive a **confirmation email** after borrowing and returning a lego set.

 ---